borthdayzz/ngl-spammer/README.md

 *Note: This README.md is subject to change as the project evolves.
 Stay tuned for updates!*

-**Additional Note**: Our features also include an anti-block feature to ensure message delivery and a Discord webhook notifier for real-time updates and notifications.
+**Additional Note**: Our features also include an anti-block feature to ensure message delivery and a Discord webhook notifier for real-time notifications.